Pécsi MFC: From Pécsi Dózsa to Pécsi MSC

-Pécs played in second division in the season of 1975–76.
-Pécs finished as champions of the second division in the season of 1976–77.
-PMSC has been playing in the first division for 20 years between 1977 and 1997.
-They won the Hungarian Cup in 1990.
+Pécs played in second division in the 1975–76 season.
+They finished as champions of the second division in the 1976–77season.
+They then played in the first division for 20 years between 1977 and 1997.
+They also won the Hungarian Cup in 1990.

 In the then European Cup Winners Cup they were drawn against Manchester United, and became the first team to play against English opposition in Europe since English teams were banned five years previously.
 They lost the game 3–0 on aggregate, and Manchester United went on to win the competition, beating Barcelona in the final.

 In 2003 Pécs rejoined the first division after two years of exile.
-Pécs drew with Szombathelyi Haladás and finished first eleven points clear.
-Tamás Nagy's team lost only three times in 34 matches.
+They drew with Szombathelyi Haladás and finished first eleven points clear.
+Tamás Nagy's team lost only three games out of 34 matches.

 The club won the 2019–20 Nemzeti Bajnokság III season which was interrupted and finally terminated in May 2020 due to the COVID-19 pandemic.
-Pécs was eligible to play in the 2020-21 Nemzeti Bajnokság II.
+Pécs was then eligible to play in the 2020-21 Nemzeti Bajnokság II.

+On 29 June 2022, Ádám Weitner was appointed as the coach of the club.

+On 21 February 2024, János Mátyus was appointed as the coach of the club.

+In March 2025, the club asked a loan from the city of Pécs to be able to finish the 2024–25 Nemzeti Bajnokság III season.

+On 24 April 2025, the club paid their tribute to József Garami who was a formal manager of the club and also a native from Pécs.

+On 7 May 2025, Zoltán Aczél was sacked.

+Ownership

+On 13 September 2024, it was announced that Csaba Rabi purchased 80% of the shares of the club becoming the biggest stakeholder.